HBPMedical/gateway/docs/for-developers/frontend/visualisations.md

-# 📊 Visualisations
+# 📖 Storybook

-To see the different possible visualisations in the frontend we have integrated [storybook.js](https://storybook.js.org) directly in the frontend.
+To see the different possible visualisations in the frontend we have integrated [storybook.js](https://storybook.js.org/) directly in the frontend.

 Start the storybook by launching this command in the frontend folder